-Lessee/Lessor: A lessor of tangible personal property is a person who grants to a lessee the right to use property for a specified period.
+Lessee/Lessor: A lessor is any person that grants a lease to a lessee and any assignee of the person that grants a lease other than an assignee for security or financing.
 The lessor's gross receipts tax is based on the rental payments received under the lease.
 The lessee's gross receipts tax is imposed on the use of the tangible personal property within the State.
 The lessor is required to collect and remit the taxes imposed on both parties.